Mark Weston (athlete)

 Weston was born with atypical genitals due to a disorder of sex development (DSD), was assigned female at birth and raised as a girl.
 In April and May 1936, Weston underwent a series of corrective surgeries at the Charing Cross Hospital.

+Born in Oreston, Weston worked in a clothing factory after leaving school and then as a nurse, which lead to him pursuing a career in massage and earning a diploma.
+He became interested in amateur athletics in 1924, taking part until 1930.
+Weston explained in an interview that his studies into anatomy led to him questioning his gender in 1930.

-After surgery, Weston changed his first name to Mark, retired from competitions, and later worked as a masseur.
+After surgery, Weston changed his first name to Mark, retired from competitions, and returned to work as a masseur.
 In July 1936, Weston married Alberta Matilda Bray, and they had three children.

-Following his example, his elder sibling Harry (previously known as Hilda) also changed his gender presentation and name in the 1930s.
+His elder sibling Harry (previously known as Hilda) also changed his gender presentation and name in the 1930s.
 Harry died by suicide by hanging while suffering from depression in 1942.

 Weston died in the Freedom Fields Hospital in Plymouth in 1978.